-A district energy network is a system for distributing low carbon heat and electricity.
+An energy network is a system for distributing low carbon heat and electricity.
+Some networks also provide cooling.
 Energy is generated from a centralised location and is distributed via underground pipes and wires to supply key public, community and private sector buildings.
 These schemes can deliver carbon savings and help to reduce fuel bills.
-See the following on YouTube for a video summary of district energy.

 In October 2019, Solihull Council issued a climate declaration and set the ambition of achieving net zero emissions for the Borough by 2041, this has been embedded in the local plan with the Council Plan priority of “Actioning our Climate Declaration” and the “Key things to do by 2025” of “Reduce Solihull’s net carbon emissions”.
 Solihull is committed to supporting WMCA’s decarbonisation targets.